yfuruyama/Extension-Reloader/README.md

 + https://raw.github.com/addsict/Extension-Reloader/master/ExtensionReloader.crx

 ###2.
 Set your HotKey and choose the extension you want to reload###
-+ Click the extension icon on your browser.
++ Click extension reloader icon on your browser.

 ###3.
 Fire your HotKey###
 + Hit your HotKey and the extension will be reloaded!